 The cost of child care is on the rise

-Based on the 2021 Cost of Care Survey, child care is not in the affordable range for most families.
-Of parents surveyed, 85% say they are spending 10% or more of their household income on child care.
-And according to the U.S. Department of Health and Human Services (HHS), child care is considered affordable when it costs families no more than 7% of their household income.
+Based on the 2022 Cost of Care Survey, child care is not in the affordable range for most families.
+Of parents surveyed, 72% say they are spending 10% or more of their household income on child care, with a majority (51%) spending more than 20% or more.
+Yet according to the U.S. Department of Health and Human Services (HHS), child care is considered affordable when it costs families no more than 7% of their household income.

 **Rates for two children calculated by adding the weekly rate for one child and the weekly rate for the second child with a national average sibling discount of 10%.

 What’s the impact of rising child care costs on parents?

 More than half — 59% — of parents say they’re more concerned about child care costs now than in years prior.
 The good news is that the majority (68%) budget for child care costs and nearly two-thirds (65%) say they will stay within or under budget.